 CASE STUDY PUBLISHED APRIL 2024

 Sauce built Mercurius, a bespoke digital yard management system for Nestlé's confectionery headquarters in York.
-The platform delivers real-time vehicle tracking, tablet-based shunter interfaces, a live flight board display, and digital driver check-in — replacing manual processes with a scalable, multilingual system now rolling out to a second distribution centre with XPO Logistics.
+The platform delivers real-time vehicle tracking, tablet-based shunter movements, a live flight board, and digital driver check-in — replacing manual processes with a scalable, multilingual system which is now rolling out to a second distribution centre with XPO Logistics.

 Nestlé UK